Codecademy/docs/content/java/concepts/threading/threading.md

 ---
 Title: 'Threading'
-Description: 'Threading is the ability for different parts of a program to run simultaniously.'
+Description: 'Threading is the ability for different parts of a program to run simultaneously.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'